AeloveRim/TahrovinGrit/README.md

 ## Followers
 When a follower falls in combat, they will not get back up by themselves until the combat is over.
 If you want them back in the fight, you can heal them with healing spells, or with a potion.
 To feed a potion to a follower, simply put it in your hand with Spellwheel, put it in your follower's mouth and let it drop.
+You can also simply throw the potion at the ground next to the follower to apply the effect.

 While followers may be a powerful asset, having too many of them may be detrimental to your own growth.
 If you have two or more followers, you will get less experience from exploring, clearing areas, or completing quests and objectives.
 The more followers you have, the less experience you will get:
 - 1 follower : No EXP penalty